A NOTE TO GIRLS

 What Information Does Discovery Girls Collect From Adults Who Purchase a Subscription Online and How Is It Used?

 Customers must be over age 18 and must use a valid credit card or other valid payment method accepted by Discovery Girls to purchase subscriptions or other products online.
 When a customer places an order, we collect information needed to complete the transaction, such as the customer's name, email address, mailing address, shipping addresses, and credit card information.
-Discovery Girls will only share your e-mail address with companies outside Discovery Girls Inc. for direct marketing purposes if you have given your prior consent.
-When you place a subscription order, you are offered the opportunity to choose to receive information on upcoming Discovery Girls' products, Discovery Girls website updates and promotions, and information about the products or services of carefully-selected third parties.
-If you want to stop receiving such updates and product information from Discovery Girls and/or our affiliates at any time, please notify Customer Service click here or write to us at:
+Discovery Girls will never share your e-mail address with companies outside of Discovery Girls Inc. When you place a subscription order, you are offered the opportunity to choose to receive information on upcoming Discovery Girls' products, Discovery Girls website updates and promotions.
+If you want to stop receiving such updates and product information from Discovery Girls at any time, please notify Customer Service click here or write to us at: